Welcome

 The Living Field exists through the efforts of many people.
 For more information on its origin, aims and charitable funding, please see Origins of the Living Field and About.

 Gladys wright, who had been involved since the beginning of the Living Field in 2001, retired from the James Hutton at the end of 2019.
-We hope she will continue to be part of the Living Field community.
 From a muddy field describes her contributions to the project.

 All enquiries on the Living Field project, garden, CD, study centre, web site, The Year, the 5000 Years project: Geoff Squire at geoff.squire@hutton.ac.uk or geoff.squire@outlook.com.